-Inflammation of the liver—hepatitis—has several possible causes, including:
+Inflammation of the liver—hepatitis—has various possible causes, including:

 - Toxins and chemicals such as excessive amounts of alcohol